Jihad92/arabic-chatbot/README.md

 ## TODO

-* Weghits file needs update
+* Weights file needs update
 * Additional commenting needed
 * Use Reactjs for frontend
 * Use Django or Symfony for backend